 - ¼ cup brown rice syrup or organic corn syrup (e.g., Wholesome Sweeteners brand)

 - Preheat oven to 325F.
-Line an 8-inch square pan (9-inch is too big* see note below) with foil and lightly spray with (do not skip these steps!).
+Line an 8-inch square pan (9-inch is too big* see note below) with foil and lightly spray with nonstick cooking spray or grease with your favorite oil (do not skip these steps!).

 - Scrape/dump mixture into prepared pan.
 Now, to press it out evenly: Tear off a good size piece of foil (around the size of the pan or slightly smaller).
 Lightly spray it with nonstick spray.
 Use the sprayed side of foil to press and spread evenly into pan.
 Works like a charm!